olehmisar/haxilium/README.md

 - `execute(player: PlayerObject, args: string[]): function` - the command function itself.
 Accepts `PlayerObject` who executes command as first parameter and `args` array as second parameter
 - `access: string` - boolean expression which determines if player can or cannot execute this command.
 Optional.
 [More info](#player-roles)

-We will make command that adds two numbers provided by player.
+We will make command that adds two numbers provided by a player.
 For example: `add 2 5` will send `'2 + 5 = 7'` message to the player.
-Now let's look at code:
+Now let's look at the code:
 ```ts
 room.addCommand({
     names: ['add'],